k581-7/productivity-portal-be/FRONTEND_ACCESS_CONTROL_GUIDE.md

 - ✅ Can access Productivity Entry (full access)
 - ✅ Can edit Daily Prod (edit buttons visible)
 - ✅ Can edit Suppliers
-- ✅ Can access Summary
+- ✅ Can access Summary (see all users' team performance)
 - ✅ Can access Upload History
 - ❌ Cannot access User Management